nlm-irp-jianglab/ProkFunFind/docs/source/installation.rst

   ..
 Attention::

-     Currently we only support blast_search and the only dependence is blast+
+     Currently we support blast_search and preconfigured interproscan.
+The only dependence is blast+.

 Install python package
 """""""""""""""""""""""